Getting things wrong

 Southend on Sea

-If there is something that you do not agree with, you should tell the officer you have been dealing with so they can consider the position.
+If you do not agree that there has been an inaccuracy, you should tell the officer you have been dealing with so they can consider the position.

 See HMRC's factsheet on penalties for inaccuracies in returns and documents for more information.